JasonLocklin/Dissertation/Prisms/Results.md

 showing clinical signs of neglect performed very poorly.
-Figure [fig:SWM] plots the patient mean accuracy along with expected range (2 standard deviations from the means) of the neurologically intact and non-neglecting right brain damaged participants from
+Figure [fig:SWM] plots the patient mean accuracy along with expected range (2 standard deviations from the means) of the neurologically intact, and non-neglecting right brain damaged participants from
 @Ferber2006.
 While the patient who did not demonstrate neglect on the clinical tasks at time of testing (27) performed similarly to the non-neglecting group, the remaining patients baseline performance was at least 3 standard deviations outside what was observed in either group.

 TODO: Figure [fig:SWM] goes about here.
-Depicts pre and post-prism SWM performance for all participants, with normative regions.
+Caption: Figure depicts pre and post-prism SWM performance for all participants.
+Overlaid are means and bands of 2 standard deviations of neurologically intact (light band), and non-neglecting right brain damaged (dark band) controls from previous research utilizing the same task [@Ferber2006].

 As a group, SWM performance does statistically improve when a one-sided test is used (presuming prisms would not decrease